Description

 Readings & Resources

 ETEC 523 emulates real life within an open stream of research and analysis we call the “Knowledge Mill”.
-All of the products of previous cohorts is immediately available, along with leading market research works and pertinent academic literature.
-You may explore the ETEC 523 Knowledge Mill here.
+All of the products of previous cohorts are immediately available, along with leading market research works and pertinent academic literature.
 No additional textbooks are required.

 Assignments & Assessment